 Robert Lindley, Counsel, is Head of the Private Client & Trust practice in both the Cayman Islands and the British Virgin Islands offices of Conyers Dill & Pearman.

 Robert’s practice covers all aspects of Cayman Islands and British Virgin Islands trust law advice and trust litigation.
 He regularly advises trustees, beneficiaries, protectors and other office holders on a variety of contentious and non-contentious trust and private client related matters.
 He has a broad range of experience in estate planning and administration of estate issues for high net worth individuals and families.
-Robert also advises on the establishment of private trust companies and trust structures in both jurisdictions.

 - Acted on behalf of numerous trustees and beneficiaries before the Cayman Islands Grand Court in respect of applications for directions and Beddoes-type relief relating to HNW individuals involved in foreign matrimonial proceedings, and also in relation to Court approved variations and rectification applications.